DIDSR/DataCard-Metadata/README.md

 # DataCard - Metadata

-This repository contains code for the assessment of Completeness, Coverage, and Consistency for the DataCard project.
+This repository contains code for the assessment of Completeness, Coverage, and Consistency of patient datasets.

 ## Overview